How to Transfer Data to Your New iPhone

 - Connect your new iPhone to the same computer.

-- On Finder or iTunes, select your new device and choose Restore from Backup.
+- Select your new device in Finder or iTunes and click Restore Backup.

-- Select the most recent backup and wait for the transfer to complete.
+- Choose the most recent backup and wait for the process to complete.

-If you’re switching from an Android device to an iPhone, Apple’s Move to iOS app makes the process simple:
+If you’re moving from an Android device to an iPhone, Apple’s Move to iOS app makes the transition simple:

-- Download the Move to iOS App: Install the app on your Android device from the Google Play Store.
+- Download the App: Install the Move to iOS app on your Android device from the Google Play Store.

-- Set Up Your New iPhone: During the setup process, select Move Data from Android on the Apps & Data screen.
+- Set Up Your New iPhone: During the setup process, select Move Data from Android.

-- Connect the Devices: Open the Move to iOS app on your Android device and follow the on-screen instructions to connect to your new iPhone.
+- Connect the Devices: Open the app on your Android phone and follow the on-screen instructions to connect to your iPhone.

 Final Thoughts